You may have had experience with IT in the past and are thinking about becoming a computer programmer. As a felon, can you?

-Becoming a computer programmer is a possibility for felons.
-It continues to be a growing field and doesn’t require a license or certification.
+Yes, becoming a computer programmer is a possibility for you as a felon.
+It’s the type of field that doesn’t require a license or certification.

 There are many training opportunities available through universities, community colleges, and trade schools.

-Felons do tend to have an easier time getting a job that doesn’t involve direct contact with the public.
-They may still experience limited opportunities finding a programmer job that includes working with personal records and information along with financial data.
+You might have an easier time getting a job such as a computer programmer that doesn’t involve direct contact with the public.
+There could be limited opportunities finding a programmer job that includes working around personal records and information along with financial data.

-In order to be successful in their pursuit of becoming a computer programmer, it is essential for felons to be honest about their background.
-Lying about their conviction will prevent them from becoming a computer programmer.
+In order to be successful in your pursuit of becoming a computer programmer, it is essential to be honest about your background.
+Lying about your conviction could prevent you from becoming a computer programmer.

-If a felony isn’t disclosed but found on doing a background check, this constitutes fraud and is a punishable crime which would require an attorney and could result in their being sent back to prison.
+If a felony isn’t disclosed but found on doing a background check, this is fraud.
+It’s a punishable crime which would require an attorney and could result in being sent back to prison.

-Having their felony expunged can give them the chance they need to begin with a clean record and succeed in becoming a computer programmer.
+Having your felony expunged can give you the chance you need to begin with a clean record and succeed in becoming a computer programmer.

 What do you think about this blog post?
-Are you or someone you know been in the situation of trying to become a computer programmer with a felony?
-What was that like for them, and how did they achieve success?
+Have you or someone you know been in the situation of trying to become a computer programmer with a felony?
+What was that like, and what happened?
 Please tell us in the comments below.